In Honor of the Late, Great Tony Todd, I am Rerunning This Piece on Candyman

 The outsized villain makes dying at the end of his hook seem like the ultimate masochistic display of devotion.
 For Candyman, death and sex and love and legend are all inextricably intertwined.
 In his estimation, it is better to die and become instant folklore than to live and have to put up with all the bullshit that Chicago has to offer.

 Todd’s performance is rightly revered as one of the greatest and most iconic in horror history.
-He is the only slasher icon I can think of whose defining characteristics, beyond, you know, an unfortunate propensity for mass murder, are dignity and a truly impressive vocabulary.
+He is the only slasher icon whose defining characteristics, beyond an unfortunate propensity for mass murder, are dignity and a truly impressive vocabulary.

-Candyman is scary but he’s also seductive.
-Todd created a monster for the ages here but he wouldn’t be anywhere near as effective if he didn’t have such explosive chemistry with Madsen.
+Candyman is scary but also seductive.
+Todd created a monster for the ages here, but he wouldn’t be anywhere near as effective without such explosive chemistry with Madsen.

 That chemistry is inherently sexual.
 Candyman wants to murder Helen in the most romantic, dramatic possible way and she seems disconcertingly kinda into it.
 It’s a daring performance that retains an air of verisimilitude no matter how gothic and grotesque things get.